-Supervision practices conducted this period Shadowing visits # Observation visits # Case files reviewed Agenda Sample discussion questions Notes from discussion Opening and check-in: Review action points from the previous meeting and any challenges faced Set and agree the agenda How was the week/period for the caseworker?
+Supervision practices conducted this period Observation visits # Case files reviewed Sample discussion questions Notes from discussion How was the week/period for the caseworker?
 Are there issues that s/he would like to add to the agenda?
-What are the caseworker's priorities within the next hour?
+What are the caseworker's Observation visits Sample discussion questions How was the week/period for the caseworker?
+Are there issues that s/he would like to add to the agenda?

-1This form is adapted from the case discussion form in the Child Protection Case Management Supervision and Coaching Training Package, 2018, The Alliance for Child Protection in Humanitarian Action, Case Management Task Force
+This form is adapted from the case discussion form in the Child Protection Case Management Supervision and Coaching Training Package, 2018, The Alliance for Child Protection in Humanitarian Action, Case Management Task Force

-Administrative: Are there any personal Review of current caseload HR issues that should be If appropriate use the Case discussed?
-Discussion tool How many new cases has the • Other logistics, human resources, caseworker registered and operational points for discussion. the number of high-risk cases or cases requiring intensive actions or response?
+Administrative: Review of current caseload 'If appropriate use the Case Discussion tool Other logistics, human resources, operational points for discussion.
+Are there any personal HR issues that should be discussed?
+How many new cases has the caseworker registered and the number of high-risk cases or cases requiring intensive actions or response?
 Are there are any operational or logistical challenges that need to be addressed?
-What are some of the particular challenges the caseworker is facing and on which would he/she like some feedback or quidance?
+What are some of the particular challenges the caseworker is facing and on which would he/she like some feedback or guidance?
 What are some of the accomplishments with cases to be celebrated?
-Development: Application of CM knowledge/ Attitudes skills from training or coaching Knowledge in your daily work?
-Communication Skills Refer to Are there any skills or Capacity Building Assessment information that the caseworker would like to work on?
-Supportive: How is the caseworker feeling Check in with caseworker in his/her work?
-Explore possible self-care Are there any triggers/red strategies or support needed flags that may be an indication of needing extra support or of potential burnout?
+Development: Attitudes Knowledge Communication Skills Refer to Capacity Building Assessment Application of CM knowledge/ skills from training or coaching in your daily work?
+Are there any skills or information that the caseworker would like to work on?
+Supportive: Check in with caseworker Explore possible self-care strategies or support needed How is the caseworker feeling in his/her work?
+Are there any triggers/red flags that may be an indication of needing extra support or of potential burnout?
 Any impact on self or personal life related to specific, high risk cases in particular?
-What does the caseworker Discussion of supervision practices used in the past week/period: think about the shadowing, Concrete and detailed (positive observation session or the case files selected and and constructive) feedback for the caseworker during the reviewed? exercise Does the caseworker have any questions or concerns?
+Discussion of supervision practices used in the past week/period: Concrete and detailed (positive and constructive) feedback for the caseworker during the exercise What does the caseworker think about the shadowing, observation session or the case files selected and reviewed?
+Does the caseworker have any questions or concerns?

-Agree on the main action steps to be taken following the meeting and the time frame for accomplishing these tasks main priorities for improving practices and outcomes for the clients?
+steps to be taken following the meeting and the time frame for accomplishing these tasks Actions to be taken practices and outcomes for the clients?
 What are the supervisor's main priorities for the caseworker to improve practice and outcomes for the client?
-Actions to be taken Supervisor: Caseworker:
+Supervisor: Caseworker: Closing and action points: Agree on the main action What are the caseworker's main priorities for improving